mickeybyalsky/mickeybyalsky/README.md

 👋 Hi, I’m Mickey!

-🎓 I'm currently a third year Computer Science student at York University expecting to graduate in April 2025!

 🚀 I am currently seeking Summer 2024 internship opportunities!

 🍀 I have a passion for coding and am constantly seeking new opportunities to expand my skills and knowledge in the field.
 Currently interested in learning more about Machine Learning!